-Today, you can come down here all winter long to ice skate on the 35,000 square foot rink.
-You can also try your hand at curling, ice hockey and and even ice bikes, nifty bicycles retrofitted with stainless steel frames on the bottom that allow for easy pedaling and steering on ice!
+Today, you can come down here all winter long to ice skate on the 35,000-square-foot rink.
+You can also try your hand at curling, ice hockey, and even ice bikes, nifty bicycles retrofitted with stainless steel frames on the bottom that allows for easy pedaling and steering on ice!

-And then there is the offbeat, the unusual winter adventures that defy description, like the following:
+And then there are the offbeat, unusual winter adventures that defy description, like these winter experiences:

 If you’re looking for a unique winter festival, look no further than the iconic fire festivals of the Shetland Islands in Scotland.
 Up Helly Aa is a series of festivals held in coastal communities across the islands.
 Most include torch processions, the burning of purpose-built galleys and of course, parties until the early morning hours.

-But beware: when it comes to the procession in Lerwick, only men are allowed!
-Women are permitted to participate in parades in other towns.
+While the procession in Lerwick allows only men to participate, women can participate in parades in other towns.
 The men-only rule is a bit of an antiquated tradition, one that raises eyebrows and although it’s been discussed, the traditionalists still have the upper hand.